rspamd/rspamd.com/doc/modules/rbl.md

      127.0.0.2 -> LISTB only
      127.0.0.1 -> LISTA only

-This encoding can save DNS requests to query multiple lists one at a time.
+The use of this encoding can reduce DNS requests needed to query multiple lists individually.

-Some other lists use direct encoding of lists by some specific addresses.
-In this case you should define results decoding principle in `ips` section not `bits` since bitwise rules are not applicable to these lists.
-In `ips` section you explicitly match the IP returned by a list and its meaning.
+However, some lists use a direct encoding method where specific addresses are assigned to each list.
+In such cases, the decoding principle for the results should be defined in the `ips` section instead of the `bits` section since bitwise rules do not apply to these lists.
+In the `ips` section, the IP address returned by a list is explicitly matched with its corresponding meaning.

 ## IP lists

-From rspamd 1.1 it is also possible to do two step checks:
+Starting from rspamd 1.1, it is also possible to perform two-step checks:

 1. Resolve IP addresses of each URL
 2. Check each IP resolved against SURBL list

-In general this procedure could be represented as following:
+In general, this procedure can be represented as follows:

 * Check `A` or `AAAA` records for `example.com`
 * For each IP address resolve it using reverse octets composition: so if IP address of `example.com` is `1.2.3.4`, then checks would be for `4.3.2.1.uribl.tld`

 ## Disabling rules

-Rules can be disabled by setting the `enabled` setting to `false`.
-This allows for easily disabling SURBLs without overriding the full default configuration.
-The example below could be added to `/etc/rspamd/local.d/surbl.conf` to disable the `RAMBLER_URIBL` URIBL.
+To disable a rule in SURBL, you can set the `enabled` setting to `false`.
+This makes it easy to disable specific SURBLs without overriding the entire default configuration.
+For instance, if you want to disable the `RAMBLER_URIBL` URIBL, you can add the following example to `/etc/rspamd/local.d/surbl.conf`:

 ~~~ucl
 rules {